bitknox/OsuNP/readme.md

 To build it yourself, you will need to download [gosumemory](https://github.com/l3lackShark/gosumemory) and edit the code to point to the desired exe location.

-Further, you need to create a token.txt and place it beside the executable or edit the source.
+Further, you need to create a token.txt and place it beside the executable or edit the source. (token can be found by heading to [osu.bitknox.me](https://osu.bitknox.me))

 ## Contributing